dontforgit/resume/README.md

 #### Amazon Web Services (AWS)

+ - Experience with the following AWS resources: Elastic Beanstalk, EC2, CloudWatch, Lambda, Lightsail, CloudFormation, RDS, DynamoDB, API Gateway, Step Functions, Cloud9, and more.
- - Worked with the development team and University IS to migrate ~250 WordPress websites from a linux server to an AWS environment.
+ - Worked with the development team and University IS to migrate ~250 WordPress websites from an on-premises linux server to an AWS environment.
  - Transitioned all of our sites from http to https.
- - Migrated assets into S3.
+ - Migrated static assets into S3.
  - Replaced crons with Lambda functions.
  - Developed and implemented best practices for Cloud9 development with Lambda functions.
- - Developed and implemented deployment of lambda functions and state machines via cloudformation.
+ - Developed and implemented deployment of Lambda functions and state machines via CloudFormation.

 #### Dev Ops

  - Code Deployments are managed through Jenkins and triggered in GitHub.
- - Locally develop inside a Docker container using Vagrant with Parallels.
+ - Local development inside a Docker container using Vagrant with Parallels.
  - Gulp is used to manipulate, minify, and build files at time of deployment.

 #### Personal Development

  - University Advancement LeaderShift Mentorship Program
+ - Extensive reading for personal growth (see list below).

 -----